nikolaDrljaca/gateway-sample/apigw/README.md

       routes:
         # Provide routes to other services here
         - id: user
-          uri: lb://USER
+          uri: lb://USER # has to match spring.application.name
           predicates:
-            - Path=/api/v1/user/**
+            - Path=/api/v1/user/** # /** means match any route

 server:
   port: 8083
 ```
-This example assumes that we have an application running, with the name `spring.application.name=user`.
+This example assumes that we have an application running, with the name `spring.application.name=user` and port `8090`.
-This application is running on port `8090`.
 Our router is running on port `8083` as specified above.

 Any request coming to `localhost:8083/api/v1/user` will be forwarded to `localhost:8090/api/v1/user`.